-With a General Election just around the corner, it's interesting to consider what a change of government would mean for your take home pay.
+The 2017 election may be over, although the hung parliament means things are not as clear as they could be, especially as to which policies will be enacted.
 All the parties have policies related to taxation, and The Salary Calculator has tried to show you what their different policies may mean to you.
 Enter your salary details in the form below, and see how your annual take-home might be affected if the different policies come into law.

 Note: These are estimated figures only, based on the limited information the parties have made available.
 More information below.
 If you can help provide more detailed information please let us know.

 The Election Comparison Calculator uses the information made available by the parties to estimate what the impact on you of those policy changes would be.
 In a lot of cases, not all of the details are available (for example, changes to tax bands or tax rates).
 The current rates and bands have been used, unless the party's policy specifies new thresholds.
 Since tax bands usually increase in line with inflation, it should be expected that by the next budget these would change but this information is not yet available.

 Scotland - income tax on salaries is a devolved power in Scotland, which means the rates and thresholds are not set by Westminster but by the Scottish Government.
 Therefore, the Election Calculator is not relevant for Scottish residents.